aws-samples/amazon-eks-security-immersion-day/content/5-detective-controls/guardDuty-protection-for-eks/eks-runtime/manage-agent-manually/index.en.md

 ---
-title : "Managing GuardDuty agent manually" weight : 24
+title: 'Managing GuardDuty agent manually'
+weight: 24
+hidden: true # Don't think we need this page keep it simple (automatic installation)
 ---

 This section describes how you can manage your Amazon EKS add-on agent (GuardDuty agent) after you enable EKS Runtime Monitoring.To use EKS Runtime Monitoring, you must enable EKS Runtime Monitoring and configure the Amazon EKS add-on, aws-guardduty-agent.
 Performing only one of these two steps will not help GuardDuty detect potential threats or generate findings.